coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/show.markdown

 	print(event.type) -- "waitingRoom"
 	print(event.data.isError)
-	print(event.data.phase) -- "start" when the game can start, "cancel" when the user exited the waiting room screen, this will leave the room automatically print(event.data.roomId) -- The roomId of the waiting room print(event.data[1]) -- The participantIds of the room end
+	print(event.data.phase) -- "start" when the game can start, "cancel" when the user exited the waiting room screen, this will leave the room automatically print(event.data.roomID) -- The roomId of the waiting room print(event.data[1]) -- The participantIds of the room end